atlaspetco/apc-planner/replit.md

 **CRITICAL DATA INTEGRITY REQUIREMENT**: Never use estimates, guesses, or fallback calculations for production planning.
 System must ONLY use actual data from Fulfil API or fail gracefully.
 Any hardcoded UPH estimates, routing-specific time calculations, or fallback values violate the core system principle and render the application worthless.

+**NO FILTERING DURING IMPORT**: The system must import ALL data without any filtering, validation, or limits.
+All data filtering must be implemented in the frontend through menu settings controls.
+This includes:
+- No duration validation or limits
+- No UPH limits (previously 100 for Assembly, 500 for Cutting, 300 for Packaging)
+- No statistical outlier detection
+- No missing data validation
+- Frontend menu settings will control all filtering

 **PRODUCT ROUTING REQUIREMENT**: All product routings are distinct products and must match exactly.
 Never map between different products (e.g., "Lifetime Air Harness", "Lifetime Air - Bio", and "Lifetime Harness" are all completely different products).
 Only exact routing name matches should be used for operator qualification and UPH calculations.

 **NO FALLBACKS WITH BLENDED DATA**: The system must only use exact routing matches for operator qualifications.
 If an operator doesn't have specific UPH data for the exact work center + routing combination requested, they should not be shown as qualified.
 No averaging or blending of UPH data across different routings is allowed.